manudelu/AI_DroneSwarm/README.md

     }
 }
 ```
+`Note`: The (X,Y) coordinates are chosen wrt where the player start is placed: cell (0,0) in our case.

 * Once you've opened our project in Unreal Engine and initiated the simulation, proceed to download our repository.
 Navigate to the `VR4R_Project` directory and execute the following command in the terminal:
 ```